wenhuchen/HybridQA/README.md

-Note: This site is still under construction (cleaning the codebase), once it's completed, this line will be removed.

 # HybridQA
 This repository contains the dataset and code for the paper [HybridQA: A Dataset of Multi-Hop Question Answeringover Tabular and Textual Data](https://arxiv.org/pdf/2004.07347.pdf), which is the first large-scale multi-hop question answering dataset on heterogeneous data including tabular and textual data.
 The whole dataset contains over 70K question-answer pairs based on 13,000 tables, each table is in average linked to 44 passages.
 <p align="center">